-$\times$ This course has a corequisite.
+☆ This course has a corequisite.

-Wor-Wic's computer studies programs are designed to provide students with the knowledge and skills needed for technical support jobs in the computer field.
+Wor-Wic's computer studies programs are designed to provide students with the knowledge and skills needed to gain meaningful employment in various computer fields.
 Students who excel in these programs can take various industry-recognized certification examinations.